sindresorhus/del/readme.md

 ### del(patterns, [options])

-Returns a promise that resolves to an array of deleted paths.
+Returns a promise for an array of deleted paths.

 ### del.sync(patterns, [options])